 The unit develops two main research topics:

-- The second topic deals with marine, amphibious and terrestrial robots, and especially with the mobility and the autonomy of robotic systems in aquatic and terrestrial environments.
+- The first topic deals with marine, amphibious and terrestrial robots, and especially with the mobility and the autonomy of robotic systems in aquatic and terrestrial environments.

 A transverse research activity that is dedicated to mechanical design through additive manufacturing was introduced in September 2015 to deal with issues related to the optimization of the digital chain in rapid prototyping, from the development of dedicated design methodologies up to the piloting of manufacturing robotic structures.